The name and title of the Son of God from the time of his anointing while on earth.

 Jerusalem Helper; mutual love; tribulation;

-Friday) Golgotha, Jesus’ death on a torture stake,
+Died c.
+Golgotha, Jesus’ death on the stake,

 Nisan 15 Jerusalem Priests and Pharisees get guard for